Our Mission is to nurture and educate refugee children to become seeds of change for South Sudan.

 Click the red “Donate” button above to help more of our high school grads continue their education.
 Donors will also receive an acknowledgement from Seeds of South Sudan.
 Thank you for your support!

-More than $1 Million Donated
+More than $2.5 Million Donated

-Seeds has been blessed to have many generous sponsors and donors over the years to educate 150 South Sudanese refugee orphans.
+Seeds has been blessed to have many generous sponsors and donors over the years to educate more than 170 South Sudanese refugee orphans.
 Many more orphans are waiting at Kakuma Refugee Camp, where food rations have been further reduced.
 We also have many high school graduates who would like to receive education or training to better serve their country of South Sudan.
 Click here to see how you can help.
 Thank you!

 Volunteer Your Time